FEDERAL JURISDICTION

 Brief on appeal in Mauldin Appeal: The TAIG advocates were instrumental in getting two cases filed in Texas regarding the requirement of providing SSNs to obtain occupational and driver licenses.
 We challenged this statutory requirement on equal protection grounds and the case on appeal was the Mauldin case, dealing with occupational licenses.
 This Mauldin brief is a PDF file.
 The Board filed its brief, which is here and it is almost 2200 KB in size, so it will take some time to download.
 The Mauldin reply brief is here.
 I have omitted the table of contents and table of authorities.

 The Court of Appeals in Texas has recently affirmed the decision of the trial court in the Mauldin appeal.
-Read the opinion here
+Read the opinion here.

 If you wish to read a Congressional report regarding the dangerous and widespread use of SSNs, click here.